pingswept/me30-website/content/logistics/projects.md

 ![Project 1 main steps](/img/P1_flowchart.jpg)

-### P1 prototype: what you should do before class #4 (before Wed., 9/15)
+### P1 prototype: what you should try before class #4 (photo of prototype due to Canvas 11:59pm, Wed., 9/15)

 1. Read and try to make sense of the website notes on [voltage regulation](http://andnowforelectronics.com/notes/voltage-regulation/).
 Pay special attention to the circuit diagram showing the L7805C voltage regulator.
 2. Try your best to make a breadboard circuit so that 12 V goes into your circuit and 5 V and 3.3 V come out.
 To get started, see the [schematic on the Voltage Regulators web page](http://andnowforelectronics.com/notes/voltage-regulation/).
 You'll need to use your [5V and 3.3V voltage regulator components](http://andnowforelectronics.com/notes/datasheets/#voltage-regulators).
-3. Install Kicad, [version 7.0.11](https://www.kicad.org/blog/2024/02/KiCad-7.0.11-Release/) for the most bug-free experience.
-4. Watch Brandon and Kristen's Kicad [demo videos](http://andnowforelectronics.com/notes/demo-videos/#kicad-for-project-1)
-5. Read as much of chapter 2 from the Practical Electronics textbook as you can.
+3. Read as much of chapter 2 from the Practical Electronics textbook as you can.

 ## Project 0: Motor hub